 You may be familiar with the classic peanut butter blossoms.
 These are a take on that cookie.
 A rather festive take if I do say so myself.

 I love the classic peanut butter and chocolate combination but I also like fun combinations since there are so many new Hershey Kisses flavors.
-I like to offer options of this fun cookie for those who may have a peanut allergy.
+I like to offer options for this fun cookie for those who may have a peanut allergy.

 You know I love the products from our sponsor Adams Extract and, though they didn’t send the peppermint this year, I have it on hand so I used it.
 Just ½ a teaspoon because any more would be overpowering with the candy cane kiss.

-I wanted a festive looking cookie so I used red, green and then a mixture of the sugars.
+I wanted a festive-looking cookie so I used red, green, and then a mixture of the sugars.
 I thought they would look pretty on a cookie tray or cake stand.

 When the cookies come out of the oven, let them cool 2 minutes before adding the kiss.
 The first few I did I added them right away, thinking it would stick better.
 Well, it started to melt because the cookie was too hot.
 2 minutes was just the right time any more and it won’t take.